A1Liu/a1liu/README.md

 ### Flag Files
 - `installed-S` - Whether or not `S` has been run, where `S` is a script in the install folder.
-This includes `vim` plugins.
+This includes Vim plugins.
+- `vim-light-mode` - Whether or not Vim is dark or light mode

 ### Installation Scripts
 This repository includes multiple installation scripts for setting up a new computer,